angiokas/M2PowerSeries/Notes/tasks.md

 - [X] make sure ^p powers are actually faster than S*S...S p times because right now it isn't
 - [X] Displaying lazySeries using pretty by defining a new pretty function
   - [ ] Need to fix the ```i -> part_i(select(s#displayedPolynomial, i -> degree i >= {s#displayedDegree})) ``` line because displayedDegree in graded rings will be a list and not an integer and `{s#displayedDegree}` will not give us what we want.
-  - [ ] `pretty` doesn't work properly because it went out of bounds on a specific LazySeries.
+  - [ ] `pretty` doesn't work properly because it went out of bounds on a specific LazySeries. -> Made a custom display function
   - [ ] `toLazySeries` isn't outputting the correct degree
   - [X] Update `lazySeries` method to work with any ring, i.e no matter the function, the values all get converted to the corresponding value in the given ring.
 (Solved using `sub`)